MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -CalendarRepairIntervalEndWindow
-!!!
-Exchange Server 2010

-The CalendarRepairIntervalEndWindow parameter specifies the number of days into the future to repair calendars.
-For example, if this parameter is set to 90, the Calendar Repair Assistant repairs calendars on this Mailbox server 90 days from now.
-The default value is 30 days.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The CalendarRepairIntervalEndWindow parameter specifies the number of days into the future to repair calendar items in mailboxes on the Mailbox server.
 The default value is 30.
 This means the Calendar Repair Assistant repairs meetings in calendars up to 30 days from now.
 Meetings that are scheduled to occur more than 30 days in the future aren't repaired.

 ```yaml
 Type: Int32